-The U-Boat never really saw much action during the war but it is still amazing to see first hand.
-The U-Boat has been separated down the middle so you can walk through it and see exactly how much details went into creating such a machine.
+The U-Boat never really saw much action during the war but it is still amazing to see firsthand.
+The U-Boat has been separated down the middle so you can walk through it and see exactly how many details went into creating such a machine.
 Months later and I still can’t stop thinking about how such a heavy steel hulk can rise and sink into the ocean as deftly as a whale.
 I even got to touch a real torpedo.
 They’re massive!

 I was also excited that they had recreated a part of the Titanic.
 The Titanic deck gives you a 3D experience, including sounds of seagulls and the ocean as you stroll through.
 I can just imagine Jack and Rose walking across the deck enjoying their last day together.
 They even re-created the captains’ cabin and the lower decks.

-While browsing the collection you will find the ships logs and letters that document the accounts of survivors.
-They even have the original SOS’s signals that were sent out that day.
+While browsing the collection you will find the ship’s logs and letters that document the accounts of survivors.
+They even have the original SOS signals that were sent out that day.
 It is bittersweet walking through this exhibit as you realize how much life was really lost that day.